 Local South Asian authorities already claim that the existing beaching facilities are compliant with the Hong Kong Convention requirements.
 The stakeholders involved in the business of shipbreaking ship owners earning extra profits by selling to substandard yards, cash buyers and the flag administrations of FOCs have vested interests in maintaining status quo.
 It is especially telling that the cash buyers that have built their entire business model on scrapping ships in Alang-Sosiya, Chattogram and Gadani are the most ardent promoters of the Hong Kong Convention.

-In the meantime, there has been a proliferation of so-called Statements of Compliance with the Hong Kong Convention, which supposedly assess the possibility for a given yard to comply with the Hong Kong Convention requirements.
+In the last years, there has been a proliferation of so-called Statements of Compliance with the Hong Kong Convention, which supposedly assess the possibility for a given yard to comply with the Hong Kong Convention requirements.
 These statements are issued on a business-to-business basis and are yet another attempt by industry to greenwash its dirty and dangerous practices.